April 3, 2017

 As an aside, one thing I’ve been savouring of late is to find that people I agree with have opinions I don’t agree with.
-I think at one time if I found out someone’s views were inline, but that they were anti abortion, or anti drugs legislation, I was instantly unfollow them, unlike them, ring them from my thoughts.
+I think at one time if I found out someone’s views were inline, but that they were anti-abortion, or anti-drugs legislation, I instantly unfollowed them, unlike them, ring them from my thoughts.
 But less so now, finding such disagreement like a pilot light, something to show we are both complex human beings.
-If anything I’ve become more liable to trying to understand why someone I have faith in has faith in God, or is against abortion, or believes what I don’t.
+If anything I’ve become more liable to trying to understand why someone I have faith in his faith in God, or is against abortion, or believes what I don’t.

 The tweet above came about after I saw a piece on the BBC website about Meera Syal (a comedian and writer I’ve long respected) titled “TV’s portrayal of British Asians has ‘gone backwards”.
 Reading it I reached one of these ongoing breaking points, something I seem to be having more and more, and no doubt her words were the tipping point after Riz Ahmed’s speech to Parliament a few days before, in which he talked about a need for more diversity on TV, how the lack of it could drive the young to ISIS.

-This view is inline with the current narrative amongst some students that universities are dens of white misogynistic privilege, built on the spoils of slavery or imperialism, when in fact they’re the high water mark of progressiveness.
+This view is in line with the current narrative amongst some students that universities are dens of white misogynistic privilege, built on the spoils of slavery or imperialism, when in fact they’re the high watermark of progressiveness.
 If such narratives can exist in universities they can exist anywhere.
-And here this idea ignores the fact that the BBC is the most progressive media organisation in the world, perhaps the most progressive and liberal organisation anywhere, to the point it could be called out as actually being racist and misandristic, in that talent, experiences and skill can be trumped by gender and race when hiring, the excuse for this never a ending need for diversity.
-This idealistic striving for equality and diversity, to protect the organisation from ever accused as being in anyway unequal, has led to a separate reality that in no way reflects the UK in terms of actual diversity, in that it appears far more diverse than it really is.
+And here this idea ignores the fact that the BBC is the most progressive media organisation in the world, perhaps the most progressive and liberal organisation anywhere, to the point it could be called out as actually being racist and misandristic, in that talent, experiences and skill can be trumped by gender and race when hiring, the excuse for this never an ending need for diversity.
+This idealistic striving for equality and diversity, to protect the organisation from ever accused as being in any way unequal, has led to a separate reality that in no way reflects the UK in terms of actual diversity, in that it appears far more diverse than it really is.

 But what made me most angry, as I read Meera’s interview, read just like the power plays I read a hundred times a day, was at the end it finished with the line:

-That anger I felt was like so much outrage these days, what it was nothing but cheap clickbate, an advert for a new BBC series.
+That anger I felt was like so much outrage these days, what it was nothing but cheap clickbait, an advert for a new BBC series.

-I drill my own children to take the blows that life delivers, both the malicious and the fateful, that no matter how maligned, their job is to press the attack on the front of a life.
-But the most important lesson of all, the one people need to think about, is that feeling of being oppressed, that indignant rage, is most often nothing but a drum beat, placed there by dark and dangerous people who do not care for anything but their own influence, nothing but the drum beat of power looking for foot soldiers.
+I drill my own children to take the blows that life delivers, both the malicious and the fateful, that no matter how maligned, their job is to press the attack on a life.
+But the most important lesson of all, the one people need to think about, is that feeling of being oppressed, that indignant rage, is most often nothing but a drum beat, placed there by dark and dangerous people who do not care for anything but their own influence, nothing but the drumbeat of power looking for foot soldiers.